Asian shares retreat after bumpy day on Wall Street

 As a whole, analysts expect S&P 500 companies to say their fourth-quarter profit fell 5% from a year earlier.
 That’s a milder drop than the 9.4% they were forecasting earlier this month, according to FactSet.

 President Joe Biden has proposed a $1.9 trillion plan to send $1,400 to most Americans and deliver other support for the economy.
-But his party holds only the slimmest possible majority in the Senate, raising doubts about how much can be approved.
+But his party holds only the slimmest possible majority in the Senate, making approval uncertain.
 Several Republicans have already voiced opposition to parts of the plan.

 The coronavirus pandemic is also worsening and doing more damage by the day.
 A UN agency said Monday that four times as many jobs were lost last year as in 2009, during the global financial crisis.